 With thinner crowds, winter can be a great time to visit the National Mall and Memorial Parks.
 Bundle up and check a bunch of the monuments and memorials off your list.
 Hint: Climbing or jogging the steps at the Lincoln Memorial and the Thomas Jefferson Memorial can warm you up quickly!

-Indoor Activities for DC Kids and Families this Winter
+Indoor Winter Activities Near DC for Kids and Families

-13. Visit a Smithsonian Museum or Two (or Three!)
+12. Visit a Free Museum or Two (or Three!)

 Let your child unleash their inner spy at the International Spy Museum, located at L'Enfant Plaza in DC.
 This unique destination puts kids in the shoes of spies embarking on an undercover mission.